 Harris Academy Merton is committed to providing a safe and secure environment for children, staff and visitors and promoting a climate where children and adults will feel confident about sharing any concerns they may have about their own safety or the well-being of others.

 This page will serve as a source of information about safeguarding for students, parents and the community.

 The Academy philosophy, vision and expectation on safeguarding is very clear.
 Every person connected with the Academy has a personal responsibility for the highest standards of safeguarding of our students.
-It doesn’t matter how you are connected to the Academy, as part of our community we all have a responsibility for safeguarding our students.
-The following groups all have equal responsibility for ensuring the highest standards of safeguarding:

 The Academy takes the welfare and safety of students very seriously, working hard to reduce all the kinds of harm that children can suffer, including abuse, bullying, discrimination and avoidable injuries.
 We strive to make sure that every student in the Academy feels secure, well cared for, and able to reach their full potential.

 We will continue to ensure that all our staff, other professionals, parents/carers and students work together to know the rules about keeping children safe.
 They will understand the importance of following procedures and listening to each other, especially when there are concerns about safety.

 PC Simon Hirsh is our Safer Schools Police Officer.
 His role here is to support the Academy and provide a safe and secure learning environment for all students and staff.